Robinson's 10 treys lift Heat to OT win over Hawks

 Trae Young backed Hunter with 21 points and nine assists for Atlanta, which lost to Miami for the third straight time this season.
 Jabari Parker added 16 points for the Hawks, Cam Reddish had 14 and Vince Carter 12.

 Despite Robinson's effort, the Heat were outscored 60-42 from beyond the arc.
-Atlanta's De'Andre Hunter hit five threes, and Carter did all of his scoring with four.
+Hunter hit five 3-pointers, and Carter did all of his scorings with four.
 The game featured 95 3-point attempts, 54 by the Hawks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)